 I passionately believe in upholding the rule of law.
 This includes ensuring full respect by States for their international treaty obligations, and full protection of fundamental rights of accused and victims.
 Robust respect for the rule of law benefits all of us.
 In an increasingly interconnected world, we are more reliant than ever on a rules-based international order.

 I passionately believe that the rule of law helps to reinforce stability and security in post-conflict environments.
-Collectively, we spends relatively little on international justice, certainly in comparison with what we spend on keeping and equipping armies, navies and air forces.
+Collectively, we spend relatively little on international justice, certainly in comparison with what we spend on keeping and equipping armies, navies and air forces.
 Yet the security benefits which flow from robust international justice processes are large.
 We need to reassess why we spend so much on military solutions, and so relatively little on international justice, as a means of ensuring a safer world.
 We need to be more assertive in promoting the rule of law as a means of reinforcing national and regional security.

 Why did you decide to work abroad?

-I was born in Malawi, and raised there and in eSwatini, and I have lived most of my life outside Ireland.
+I was born in Malawi and raised there and in Eswatini, and I have lived most of my life outside Ireland.
 I never made a conscious decision to work abroad; it was more a case of following the opportunities that happened to arise.

-You’ve worked at the the International Criminal Tribunal for the Former Yugoslavia (ICTY), can you tell us about your experiences there and what sort of work you were involved in?
+You’ve worked at the International Criminal Tribunal for the Former Yugoslavia (ICTY), can you tell us about your experiences there and what sort of work you were involved in?

 I was a prosecutor at the ICTY for nine years, working mainly on the Bosnian Serb leadership cases.
 I had many different roles; researching and drafting legal submissions; interviewing witnesses; reviewing huge quantities of documentary evidence; examining and cross-examining witnesses in the courtroom; getting to grips with the technical evidence of expert witnesses; liaising with defence counsel.
 Building a major military or political leadership case requires dozens of staff working very long hours.
 It was an enormous privilege to work with staff from across the world in building strong evidentiary foundations which resulted in successful prosecutions.